 Meridian offers these programs at no cost to families.
 Participants may be eligible for recognition and prizes upon successful completion of each program.

 All Stars is an interactive program designed to prevent the onset of high-risk behavior such as violence, premature sexual activity and the use of alcohol, tobacco and other drugs among youth aged 9-15.
 Learn more about the All Stars program.

 This program teaches parents with children aged 9-14 useful skills in preventing substance abuse and other problem-causing behaviors.
 Learn more about the Guiding Good Choices program.

 HIV Prevention & Outreach

-This program provides early intervention services to people exhibiting at risk behaviors, which could lead seropositive (does have antibodies) status.
+This program provides early intervention services to people exhibiting at-risk behaviors, which could lead to seropositive (does have antibodies) status.
 Learn more about the HIV Prevention & Outreach program.

 Mental Health First Aid